Ka-4517/My-Intro/README.md

 <h2 align="center"> 👨‍💻 Who am I? </h2>
 <p align="center">
   <samp>
 My name is [Karan Gupta].
-I have [2.6] years of experience in [Software Applications Testing].
+I have [4] years of experience in [Software Applications Testing].
-Currently, I am working at [ValueCoders Services LLP] as a [QA Executive/Associaate].
+Currently, I am working at Adobe as QE I.
 My expertise lies in Automation Testing and Manual Testing, and my skills include API Testing and Database Testing. and.
 I have worked on projects related to multiple domains/projects like: Ecom,HRMS,Fintech,OTT, & Also worked on AI-Based Projects.
 I am always eager to learn and improve my skills to deliver quality work.